Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Goodness-of-fit testing of the conditional probabilities of classification

-for some function $\zeta$.
-For instance, when maximum likelihood estimation is conducted, the loss is the Kullback-Leibler divergence between $g_{\model^\star,\btheta^\star}$ and $g_{\model,\btheta}$ defined with $\zeta(\bx;\btheta,\model,\btheta^\star,\model^\star)=\ln g_{\model^\star,\btheta^\star}(\bx) - \ln g_{\model,\btheta}(\bx)$, and $\btheta_{\model,0}$ minimizes this function with respect to $\btheta$ in $\Theta_{\model}$.
+For instance, when maximum likelihood estimation is conducted, the loss is the Kullback-Leibler divergence between $g_{\model^\star,\btheta^\star}$ and $g_{\model,\btheta}$ defined with $\zeta(\bx;\btheta,\model,\btheta^\star,\model^\star)=\ln g_{\model^\star,\btheta^\star}(\bx) - \ln g_{\model,\btheta}(\bx)$, and $\stheta$ minimizes this function with respect to $\btheta$ in $\Theta_{\model}$.
 Alternatively, in the case of semi-parametric and non-parametric estimation, the loss function can be the $L_p$ distance (see \citet{HettmanspergerJRSSB2000} for mixtures of symmetric distributions) or the penalized Kullback–Leibler divergence defined using smoothing operators (see \citet{LevineBiometrika2011} for mixtures of univariate densities).
-To allow the estimation of $\btheta_{\model,0}$ for performing clustering, its uniqueness needs to be assumed, as well as the estimation of the model parameters being conducted according to the specific loss.
-Hence, this is not an additional requirement introduced by the proposed method for investigating the clustering output but rather an assumption already made during the parameter estimation performed in clustering step.
+To allow the estimation of $\stheta$ for performing clustering, its uniqueness needs to be assumed, as well as the estimation of the model parameters being conducted according to the specific loss.
+Hence, this is not an additional requirement introduced by the proposed method for investigating the clustering output but rather an assumption already made during the parameter estimation performed in the clustering step. { In our numerical experiments, the estimator $\wtheta$ is typically obtained via the EM algorithm, which consistently minimizes the negative log-likelihood (and thus the Kullback-Leibler divergence) in the parametric case.
+We observed that the estimators reached the expected $\sqrt{n}$-consistency, and the resulting estimation error remained sufficiently small such that the block-splitting strategy effectively handled the nuisance parameter uncertainty, maintaining a stable Type I error across all scenarios in the parametric case.}